OSC/ondemand/README.md

 ```
 ## Configuration File

-If you don't find the default options or setting environment variables
+If the default options or using environment variables to make changes do not
-satisfactory, then you can specify the configuration options in `config.rake`
+meet your needs, then you can specify the configuration options in
-as such
+`config.rake` as such

 ```ruby
 # config.rake